Cheukting/pyO3_202/README.md

 asyncio.run(order("burger soda burger"))
 ```

 As the coroutine crated does not depend on an event loop, it is running on multithread instead.
-Of cause it can also be awaited like before:
+Of course, it can also be awaited like before:

 ```python
 import asyncio